ay0408/DP-DFT/README.md

 ・Considering genome dependencies and its effects on the changes in statistics (vector).

-・Utilizing our methods in other research fields, for example, histogram publication.
+・Utilizing our methods (idea) in other research fields, for example, histogram publication.

 ## Note